DiscipleTools/disciple-tools-manychat/README.md

         </ol>
     </li>
     <li>
         Test connection.
-You should see a new contact created in Disciple Tools.
+You should see a new contact created in Disciple.Tools.
 You will also get a response of 200/success.
     </li>
 </ol>